FRANCK BOCCACCINI

 The curves Franck carves in the snow or the wakes he leaves behind him in the water are perfect.
 Just like his metal or stainless steel machining programs: they are pure, clean and always calculated in advance.
 Indeed, Franck has a great capacity to calculate mechanical movements as well as the body's gestures.
 This ability enables him to be faster, more efficient, more precise and more effective, whether in sport or in a production workshop.

-He has this challenge of difficult challenges, which reveals itself all the more as there are more numbers after the decimal point!
+He has this challenge of difficult challenges, which is revealed all the more by the number of digits after the decimal point!
 Precision is certainly the term that best characterises Franck Boccaccini.
 Where some find their limits in the depth, in the invisible detail, Franck finds a new reason to go further, to discover...
 Just like when he goes to the end of the world to sail in the middle of waves as high as his windsurfing mast.

-This perfection and precision, combined with real-time analysis of the data involved, makes him a formidable industrial analyst, a top-notch machinist and a production consultant who will bring you solutions and increased productivity.
+This perfection and precision, combined with a real-time analysis of the data at stake, make him a formidable industrial analyst, an outstanding plant operator and a productivity consultant who will provide you with solutions and increased productivity.

 His career path is impressive: every time he tells me about the importance of his studies, his personal involvement and the impact of his solutions on the various productions, I am amazed.
 He has a way of presenting very complicated things in a way that everyone can understand.
 He exudes such passion in these stories that one is taken in by his precision, his love for materials, details, quality and his quest for perfection.

-There is no doubt that Franck, who recently set up his own business, will be a precious asset for any production that wishes to carry out an audit, improve its productivity, train its employees?
+There is no doubt that Franck, who recently set up his own business, will be a valuable asset for any production that wishes to carry out an audit, improve its productivity, train its employees...
 Not to mention his field of prediction which is watchmaking.
 After 14 years working in Geneva, Franck is capable of setting up a complete watchmaking factory!

 As a friend, I say bravo, because it is an extraordinary career path for someone who found his vocation very early on: machining and production engineering.